Khunanon-Chanasongkhram/DisVar/README.md

 - `file`: the name of the VCF file.

-The function returns a data frame containing variant information from various databases.
+The function returns a data frame containing variants associated with diseases compared from various databases.

 ### Examples